jeffpar/pcjs.v1/disks/pcx86/shareware/pcmag/README.md

 	        7 file(s)      68810 bytes
 	                       90112 bytes free

-{% include machine-command.html type='button' label='Load Disk' machine='pcmag' command='script' value='select FDC listDrives "A:"; select FDC listDisks "PC Magazine (Vol. 06 No. 08)"; loadDisk FDC' %}

 NOTE: PC Magazine (Vol. 06 No. 08) is available at the Internet Archive as "[PC Mag 1987-04-28](https://archive.org/details/PC-Mag-1987-04-28)".

 ### Directory of PC Magazine (Vol. 06 No. 09)

+{% include machine-command.html type='button' label='Load Disk' machine='pcmag' command='script' value='select FDC listDrives "A:"; select FDC listDisks "PC Magazine (Vol. 06 No. 09)"; loadDisk FDC scroll' %}

 	 Volume in drive A is VOL06N09
 	 Directory of A:\